 You teach Corporate Finance, how do you see the future of Corporate Finance?
 Why is it crucial for EMBA students to understand this function?

 Even though the recent financial crisis started off as a banking crisis and later turned into a sovereign debt crisis, it is likely the single most important event for the financing of firms in the “real” sector in recent history.
 Combined with the changes brought about by the internet era, Corporate Finance has changed significantly over the past two decades.
 To name just a few, the role of financial markets as sources of financing, liquidity management, mergers & acquisitions and the challenges that come with it in a global environment are fields that require constant adjustment, as the business (and financial) environment has become both more volatile and more global.
 This also applies to the supply side of capital: investor types and their behavior has changed dramatically, for example through the increased importance of institutional and activist investors.
 Communicating with shareholders, i.e., understanding their needs and catering to their interests requires firms to keep up with trends in the financial markets.
 If you work in a corporation, these issues affect your daily business, no matter whether you are in accounting, marketing or R&D. Understanding the business implications of, for example, a change in the cost of capital or other financial decisions is thus critical to doing your job.

-As a now full-time professor, how do you keep connected to the corporate world?
-How do you integrate your extensive and impressive professional experience into your teachings?
+As a full-time professor, how do you keep connected to the corporate world and integrate this knowledge into your teachings?